miekg/skydns2/README.md

   when not authoritative for a domain, "8.8.8.8:53,8.8.4.4:53".
 Overwrite with `-nameservers` string flag.
 * `SKYDNS_PATH_PREFIX` - backend(etcd) path prefix, defaults to skydns (i.e. if it is set to `mydns`, the SkyDNS's configuration object should be stored under the key `/mydns/config`).
 Overwrite with `-path-prefix` string flag.
 * `SKYDNS_SYSTEMD`: set to `true` to bind to socket(s) activated by systemd (ignores SKYDNS_ADDR).
 Overwrite with `-systemd` bool flag.
+* `SKYDNS_NDOTS`: how many labels a name should have before we allow forwarding.
+Default to 2.

 For [Prometheus](http://prometheus.io/) the following environment variables are available: